A message from MCPD Project Lifesaver Coordinator, Officer Laurie Reyes . . .

-- Reach out to neighbors for support.
-Examples of neighbor letters can be found below.
+- Caregivers can reach out to their neighbors.
+Examples of neighbor letters can be found on the Project Lifesaver website.

-- Make sure the loved one has identification on them at all times.
+- Make sure the person has identification on them at all times.

 - Take a full-length photo and head-shot of your loved one.
 Store the photos electronically so that if the person wanders, the photos can be sent to law enforcement quickly.